NaluKit/nalu/README.md

 The application interface must extend ```IsApplication``` and be annotated with ````Application````

 ### Context
 The context is a class that will be injected in every handler and controller.
-This is a good place to put
+This is a good place to put general needed data into.

 ### Component
 The component contains the visible part (similar to the view in mvp).
 It will be autmatically created by the framework and injected to the view.